Skip to content

 What are the penalties?

-The owners or developers of a building are responsible for complying with the regulations.
+The owners or builders of a building are responsible for complying with the regulations.
 They are therefore also liable for fines of up to €5,000 in the event of non-compliance with the energy requirements.

 How is the subsidy regulated according to the Building Energy Act?